S77S-lab/Practice-Fashion-blog/pseudocode.md

 * Create a time stamp to view next to the author's name
 *

-#2 As a user that uses the accessibility features of the window.
-I would like to be able to hear description of each article as I’m scrolling through the list of articles.
+#2 As a user that uses the accessibility features of the window, I would like to be able to hear description of each article as I’m scrolling through the list of articles.

 * Create a function starting to play the narrator reading the titles of articles while scrolling, use the accessibility features of the browser